A big year marks turning point for David, 11

 The difference a year can make!
 11-year-old David* had a tough start in life, with both parents in custody and little contact with them.Ā He had difficulty regulating his emotions and trusting adults. […]

-His school referred him to the program because his attendance was very low, with him refusing to go to school most days.
+Elliot*, in year 6 at a regional NSW school, was referred to Rise mentoring by his school because his attendance was very low, with him refusing to go to school most days.

 Elliot was unsure what to expect in his sessions and told our mentor that he didn’t like talking with teachers.